-- To widen access to education in visual communications at undergraduate level through Open and Flexible Learning.
+- To widen access to art and design education at undergraduate level through Open and Flexible Learning.

 - To provide an intellectually stimulating programme of study based on high quality study material and tutor support.

-- To encourage the development of a personal and professional understanding of visual communications and to establish a personal creative voice within it.
+- To encourage the development of a personal and/or professional understanding of visual communication practices and to establish a personal creative voice within them.

-- To provide an opportunity for you to apply your skills, knowledge and understanding to a range of contexts.
+- An opportunity for students to apply their skills, knowledge and understanding creatively and within a range of appropriate contexts.

 - To develop autonomous learners capable of applying intellectual and practical skills within employment, sole practice, further study, or life-long learning.